Individual health support planning

 - any student who is diagnosed as having a condition that may require an emergency response

-- any student who requires the administration of health care procedures
+- any student who requires the administration of health support procedures

 Forms and letters